Textualize/textual/docs/color_system.md

 # Textual Color System

 Textual's color system is a palette of colors for building TUIs, and a set of guidelines for how they should be used.
-Based loosely on Google's Material color system, the Textual color system ensures that elements in the TUI look aesthetically pleasing and that they will appear consistent next to each other.
+Based loosely on Google's Material color system, the Textual color system ensures that elements in the TUI look aesthetically pleasing while maximizing legibility

 ## The colors

 There are 10 base colors specified in the Textual Color System.
 Although it is unlikely that all will need to be specified, since some may be derived from others, and some defaults may not need to be changed.

+A dark mode is automatically derived from the base colors.
+See Dark Mode below.

 ### Shades

 Each color has 6 additional shades (3 darker and 3 lighter), giving a total of 7 shades per color.
+These are calculated automatically from the base colors.

 ### Primary and Secondary